madprops/cromulant/README.md

 The original ants get terminated and the merged one hatches.
 An extra random ant is hatched to fill the gap.

+## Storage

+The state of ants is stored in `~/.local/share/cromulant/ants.json`

+The settings file is stored in `~/.config/cromulant/settings.json`

+Or the equivalents in non-linux systems.

 ## Technology

 This is made with python + qt (pyside6)